hschu-hschu/LocationMarker/README.md

 ### Properties

+- `InsideIconID` (string): The URL of the icon to be displayed when the object is inside the screen.
 - `OutsideIconID` (string): The URL of the icon to be displayed when the object is outside the screen.
 - `Adornee` (BasePart | Model): The object in the workspace that the billboard GUI will follow.
 - `Object.SizeConstraint` (Enum.SizeConstraint): Determines how the GUI element's size is constrained.
 Example: `Enum.SizeConstraint.RelativeYY`.